MatousMarik/AI/search/sokoban/game/doc.md

 ## Artificial agent
 Agent interface for solving sokoban game.
 Can be found in [artificial_agent.py](artificial_agent.py).
 Your agent implementation should subclass `ArtificialAgent`, that provides basic methods for interacting with the game.
-Note that agent will be instantiated with parameters `optimal` and `verbose` according to the options of the game script.

-You can extend methods `new_game` and `observe`, but you should preserve current functionality.
+You should not modify existing functionality.

-Then you will need to implement agent logic in method `think` that gets copy of initial board state.
+Then you will need to implement agent logic in static method `think` that gets copy of initial *board* state and parameters *optimal* and *verbose*.
 You can modify this state as you need.
 After you solve the game, you should return it as a sequence of `EDirecitons` or `Actions`.